Feedback

 Preview & Navigate

 Watch the merged video preview with navigation controls.
-Use the back and next buttons to jump between different video segments in your compilation.
+Use the back and next buttons to jump between different video segments in your compilation to verify transitions.

 Play generated video in preview box